MISTCARRYYOU/MASA-QMIX/README.md

 # MASA-QMIX
-Codes for paper of 'Solving job scheduling problems in a resource preemption environment with multi-agent reinforcement learning'
+Codes for the paper 'Solving job scheduling problems in a resource preemption environment with multi-agent reinforcement learning'

-The paper codes for the multi-agent scheduling architecture (MASA) with QMIX The essence of these codes is the QMIX MARL algorithm for job shop scheduling problems (JSSP).
+Codes for the multi-agent scheduling architecture (MASA) with QMIX

+The essence of these codes is the QMIX MARL algorithm for job shop scheduling problems (JSSP).

 If this repository is valueable for your research (perhaps), please cite our work as: